postgresml/postgresml/pgml-docs/docs/blog/oxidizing-machine-learning.md

 * Move and join data into a Pandas dataframe
 * Load data into the algorithm

-Each step incurs at least one copy of the data in memory.
-4x storage and compute costs for working the data sounds inefficient, but if you add the cost of Python's memory allocation, the price tag goes up even further.
+Each step incurs at least one copy of the data in memory; 4x storage and compute cost for training a model sounds inefficient, but when you add Python's memory allocation, the price tag increases exponentially.

 Even if you could find the money to pay for the compute needed, fitting the dataset we want into the RAM we have becomes difficult.

-The status quo needed a shake up, and along came Rust.
+The status quo needs a shake up, and along came Rust.

 ## The State of ML in Rust